amanverma123-prog/DSA_by-Aman/Bit Manipulation/README.md

 * Understanding finite-state bit manipulation
 * Tracking bit frequencies using `ones` and `twos`
 * Solving occurrence-based problems in constant space
+* Using XOR to cancel duplicate numbers
+* Finding the XOR of two unique numbers
+* Isolating the rightmost set bit using `xor & (-xor)`
+* Partitioning numbers into two groups using a distinguishing bit
+* Finding two unique elements in O(N) time and O(1) space
 * Generating subsets using recursion
 * Generating subsets using bit masking
 * Understanding binary state representation